Care at NUH

 Our Research

-The Division of Rheumatology is actively involved in both clinical and basic science research, particularly in inflammatory arthritis and systemic lupus erythematosus.
+The Division of Rheumatology and Allergy is actively involved in both clinical and basic science research, particularly in inflammatory arthritis and systemic lupus erythematosus.
 We participate in multiple clinical drug trials and clinical databases such as the Asia Pacific Lupus Collaboration (APLC), Singapore National Biologics Registry (SNBR), and others.
 Ongoing initiatives focus on quality improvement and value-driven outcomes in inflammatory arthritis and gout.
 The division is also the clinical lead for the National University of Singapore-Cambridge Cell Phenotyping Centre.

 Last updated on